-**A tonearm whose effective mass is rated between 11 and 25 grams is considered moderate mass (e.g. SME 309, IV, IV-VI, V, Triplanar, Graham).
+A tonearm whose effective mass is rated between 11 and 25 grams is considered moderate mass (e.g. SME IV, IV, V, VI, Triplanar, Graham).
 Arms above 25 grams of mass are high mass in nature (Eminent Technology, Dynavector).

-When a high compliance cartridge is mated with a moderate mass tonearm, resonances in the infrasonic range may occur in addition to some unwanted high frequency damping.
+When a high compliance cartridge is mated with a moderate mass tonearm, resonances in the infrasonic range may occur.

 Resonance frequency can be calculated by using the formula